Li Zhong (Water Margin): Background

 A native of Haozhou (濠州; around present-day Chuzhou, Anhui), Li Zhong makes a living as he drifts around by teaching martial arts and performing fighting stunts in public for tips from onlookers and as a way to push his medicinal items.
 He is nicknamed "Tiger Slaying General" as he is muscular and looks like one who could kill a tiger.

 Becoming an outlaw

 Li Zhong becomes the first martial arts teacher of Shi Jin when he is at Huayin County and is hired by Shi's father.
 Shi Jin eventually finds a far more competent teacher Wang Jin, a former imperial troops instructor.
-After killing constables sent to arrest him over his association with the bandits of Mount Shaohua, Shi leaves for Weizhou (渭州; around present-day Pingliang, Gansu) in search of Wang Jin.
+After killing constables that was sent to arrest him over his association with the bandits of Mount Shaohua, Shi leaves for Weizhou (渭州; around present-day Pingliang, Gansu) in search of Wang Jin.
 At Weizhou he comes to know Lu Da, a local garrison officer.
 The two run into Li Zhong when he is doing his usual roadside stunts show.